ansys/openapi-common/CONTRIBUTING.md

 useful for all users.
 Thus, both questions and submissions to this repository are welcomed and encouraged.

-For more information about contributting to this project and the build and testing process, see the "Contribute" topic in the documentation.
+For more information about contributing to this project and the build and testing process, see the "Contribute" topic in the documentation.
 For information about PyAnsys development guidelines and the PyAnsys project as a whole, see the [PyAnsys Developer's Guide](https://github.com/pyansys/about).